umurkarakas/surgery-sft/README.md

 - Creates train, test, and validation directories
 - Reads the train and validation QA pairs to identify which videos belong to each set
 - Moves videos to their respective folders (train, test, val)
-- Any videos not in the train or validation sets are moved to the test folder
+- Any videos that do not have segment labels (which are also not in train and validation sets) are moved to the test folder

 ## Final Dataset Structure